Alessio Staelens

-Alessio Staelens (born 30 July 1994) is a Belgian footballer who plays as a midfielder for the Belgian club Deinze.
+Alessio Staelens (born 30 July 1994) is a Belgian professional footballer who plays as a midfielder for the Belgian club RFC Mandel United.

 Club career

 On 23 May 2013 he replaced Michael Uchebo in the promotion/relegation game between Cercle Brugge and Royal Mouscron-Péruwelz after 86 minutes.
 Cercle lost the game by two goals of John Jairo Ruiz, but in spite of this result for Cercle this meant they remained in the Belgian Pro League because of their large point advantage.

 Family

 Alessio Staelens is son of the former international footballer and current Cercle Brugge coach Lorenzo Staelens.
 Alessio's brother-in-law is Daan van Gijseghem who also plays in Belgian First Division (currently with RAEC Mons).